Global Health and Development

 Health and disease has been a major feature of development policy, both in the recent period (Millennium Development Goals), and historically (since the world’s first aid Act sanctioned, in 1929, improving health as a legitimate use of foreign aid).
 Of the around 230 international organisations and foundations working on development issues, a substantial proportion are related to health.
 And in macro-studies of development processes, improved (or failing) health outcomes have been directly linked to progress (or otherwise) in broader development aspirations.

-At the end of this course, a student should be able to:
+At the end of this module, a student should be able to:

 - Demonstrate an understanding of key issues relating to global health and development

 - Critically assess the key theories and debates in the literature on issues around global health and development